TharaniJDissanayake/sinhala-mental-health-detection-irp/README.md

 - Traditional Machine Learning models (LR, SVM, RF, XGB) were trained using TF-IDF features.

-- CNN model was trained with learned dense word embeddings.
+- The CNN model was trained with learned dense word embeddings.

 - XLM-RoBERTa used a pre-trained transformer model fine-tuned on the Sinhala dataset.

 Evaluation Metrics

-Each model was evaluated on:

 - Accuracy